EduardoRenz/Crew-Agents-Fiis-Analyzer/Readme.md

 2. Add the codes of the FIIs you want to analyze to the `constants.py` file
 3. Run the script with `python fii_report_analyser.py`
 4. The script will download the reports of the FIIs and save them in the `reports` folder
-5. The script will generate a `final_report.md` file with the results of the analysis
+5. The script will generate a report for each FII in the `outputs` folder

 ## Example output